SpaceXpanse/Whitepaper/README.md

 - Voice-operated gameplay
 - NFTs for ownership of land, objects and goods
 - Massive near-real economy
-- Decentralized AI for automatization of mining, defence and communication
+- Decentralized AIs for automatization of mining, defence and communication
 - Creation and customization of avatars
 - VR gameplay by mobile phones
 - Possibility for real-time monitoring and customization of the gameplay /scenario injection/